spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 Similar to `cf map-route`; see the Cloud Foundry documentation about how to [Map a Route to Your App](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#map-route).

 ### Run Job
 Run a Cloud Foundry task using a droplet (container) from an already deployed Server Group (Cloud Foundry app).
-Logs of the task can optionally be saved into the stage context; they are downloaded from [loggregator/doppler](https://docs.cloudfoundry.org/loggregator/architecture.html) once the task has succeeded.
-The fetched logs may be incomplete or absent depending on the buffer state in doppler.
+Similar to `cf run-task`.
 See the Cloud Foundry documentation about [Tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html).

+#### Viewing execution logs
+Logs are the primary form of feedback for any job runner.
+The Cloud Foundry Run Job stage provides two main ways to view run job execution logs.

+##### Recent logs
+Recent logs of the job can be viewed in the pipeline execution details.
+They are fetched from [loggregator/doppler](https://docs.cloudfoundry.org/loggregator/architecture.html)'s temporary cache.
+The recent logs may be incomplete or absent depending on doppler's buffer.
+This is similar to using `cf logs --recent` but integrated in Spinnaker's UI.

+##### Link to external system
+Most Cloud Foundry deployments will have some utility to forward logs from loggregator into external systems for log analysis, for example PCF Metrics or Splunk.
+The Run Job stage can be configured with a templated URL linking to such system.
+The rendered URL will be shown as a link in the pipeline execution detail.

 ### Share Service
 Share a service instance with a specific org / spaces.